h4ck3rm1k3/db-docs/index.md

 # upper.io/db

-The `upper.io/db` package for [Go][2] provides a single interface for interacting with different data sources through the use of adapters that wrap mature database drivers.
+The `upper.io/db` package for [Go][2] provides a *common interface* for interacting with different data sources through the use of *adapters* that wrap mature database drivers.

+This is an example on how to include `upper.io/db` in your Go program:

 ```go
 import(